Understanding the C# Dictionary

 Iterating Over a Dictionary

-At (7:24), Tim demonstrates how to iterate over a dictionary using a foreach loop:
+At (7:24), Tim demonstrates how to iterate over a dictionary using a foreach

 foreach (var (key, value) in wishList)